-- be paid in a lump sum at the time of eligible separation; - arrange for a one-time deferred compensation or tax-sheltered annuity deduction, provided the medical specialist satisfies all requirements of the administrator of the deferred compensation plan or tax-sheltered annuity; or - a combination of the above.
+- be paid in a lump sum at the time of eligible separation; - arrange for a one-time deferred compensation or tax-sheltered annuity deduction, provided the medical specialist satisfies all requirements of the administrator or the deferred compensation plan or tax-sheltered annuity; or - a combination of both.

-For budget reasons, an Appointing Authority may elect to distribute the severance payment, whether paid to the medical specialist or to a Health Care Savings Plan, over a period of up to two years from the date of separation.
-If the medical specialist dies before all of the severance pay has been disbursed, the balance due shall be paid to a named beneficiary, if any, or to the medical specialist's estate.
+For budget reasons, an Appointing Authority may elect to distribute the vacation and severance payment, whether paid to the medical specialist or to an individual Minnesota State Retirement System Health Care Savings Plan account, over a period of up to two (2) years from the date of separation.
+If the medical specialist dies before all of the severance and vacation pay has been disbursed, the balance due shall be paid to a named beneficiary, if any, or to the medical specialist's estate.